Freight Shipping from El Paso to Columbus

 How much does it cost to ship freight from El Paso to Columbus?

-Full truckload (FTL) rates from El Paso, TX to Columbus, OH currently range from $3,986-$4,913 for a standard dry van load over the 1,854-mile route.
+Full truckload (FTL) rates from El Paso, TX to Columbus, OH currently range $3,986-$4,913 (roughly $2.17-$2.65 per mile over 1,854 miles).
 LTL shipments typically cost $1,220-$1,976 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from El Paso to Columbus?